 Studying German will develop students’ speaking, listening, reading and writing skills.
 They will gain confidence in communicating in the target language, and learn more about Germany and other German speaking countries.

 Students have the opportunity to practise their language skills in the College’s well-resourced classrooms, with access to the latest multimedia technology.

-In addition, language students have timetabled lessons with a Foreign Language Assistant to help them become more confident and competent speakers.
+In addition, language students have timetabled lessons with a Foreign Language Assistant to help them become more confident and fluent in speaking the language.

 All German students have the opportunity to take part in a study trip to Germany, where they will further develop their speaking skills and appreciation of German culture.

 Languages combine well with any subject.
 As well as offering pure language degrees, virtually all universities offer the chance to continue studying a language as part of a joint degree, or as a subsidiary subject.

 In the workplace language skills are highly valued.